johnwhitington/exn-source/README.md

 To use
 ------

-Use the package `exnsource' when compiling your program.
+Use the package `exnsource` when compiling your program.
 Compile and link with `-g` and run with `OCAMLRUNPARAM=b` as usual.

 Full instructions